ncy9371/debootstrap-iso/README.md

 # Different from official AlpineLinux ISO
 * Preload packages relative to Ubuntu installation, e.g. debootstrap, perl.
 (See scripts/mkimg.ubuntu.sh)
 * Change the default apk repository to [http://dl-cdn.alpinelinux.org/alpine/edge/main](http://dl-cdn.alpinelinux.org/alpine/edge/main).
+(See [scripts/genapkovl-ubuntu.sh](scripts/genapkovl-ubuntu.sh))
 * Auto login on tty1~6.
-(See scripts/genapkovl-ubuntu.sh)
+(See [scripts/genapkovl-ubuntu.sh](scripts/genapkovl-ubuntu.sh))
 * Doing DHCP on startup.
+(See [scripts/genapkovl-ubuntu.sh](scripts/genapkovl-ubuntu.sh))
 * A custom command "arch-chroot" which is similar to arch-chroot in ArchLinux, helping you to mount /proc /sys /dev before chroot into the target system.
+(See [scripts/genapkovl-ubuntu.sh](scripts/genapkovl-ubuntu.sh))